You gracefully say: “Bonjour, Madame. Où sont les toilettes, s’il vous plaît ?”

 To identify them, try recording yourself speaking and then comparing your pronunciation to that of a native speaker, by seeking out native pronunciations online or in your community.
 If you can’t hear the differences in pronunciation very well, you may wish to meet with a French teacher and have him or her identify your trouble areas for you.

 Once you’ve identified the sounds that are difficult for you to pronounce, use your newly acquired IPA skills, real live French people (if you can!) and online pronunciation videos to master these sounds.
-If you’re not sure where to find videos with native pronunciation, FluentU has got you covered.

 4. Replace Sounds When Necessary